-This full year course engages students in the study of both print and broadcast journalism.
-Students enrolled in this course will be introduced to the fundamentals of the craft with emphasis placed on an introduction to mass media with particular attention on newspapers and TV news.
-Students develop skills in close, critical reading and engage in all stages of the writing process.
-This course is a prerequisite for advanced journalism courses.
+This full year course engages students in the study of print, radio and broadcast journalism.
+Students enrolled in this course will be introduced to the fundamentals of the craft with emphasis placed on story development and the role of the media in society.
+Students develop skills in close, critical reading and explore many facets of journalistic storytelling, from writing news, feature and opinion pieces, to podcasting, photojournalism and broadcast TV.
+This course is a prerequisite for the advanced journalism courses - Newspaper and Broadcast TV.
 This course is not credited toward the English requirement for graduation.
 This course meets the 21st Century Life and Career Skills credit requirement for graduation.